-Asylum seekers can now apply for or renew a work permit online with U.S. Citizenship and Immigration Services (USCIS)!
-ASAP members won this change after many months of advocating.
+Asylum seekers can apply for or renew a work permit online with U.S. Citizenship and Immigration Services (USCIS).
+ASAP members won this change in 2023 after many months of advocating.

 Continue reading to learn more about the online work permit application (Form I-765).
 You can also watch this video.